Ghana likely to get less than expected in external debt savings – Theo Acheampong

 “Already by the end of this year we would have missed our target on the financing we were to receive because we have not done the full external debt restructuring.
 So, if you take 600 million from the IMF and divide that by 4.2 billion you get less than 30% of what you are supposed to be coming through this year,” he said.

 “So already we have got some problems that we need to address going into 2024.
-In my view, it is going to be further challenges to be able to get the full measure of what we are looking to get from the external debt restructuring,” he concluded.
+In my view, it is going to be further challenges to be able to get the full measure of what we are looking to get from the external debt restructuring.”, he concludes.

 Meanwhile, Finance Minister, Ken Ofori-Atta, says Ghana is open to any new cut-off date by external creditors for the restructuring of Ghana’s external debt.